gregclinker/http-relay/README.md

 ****Http Relay****

-A java application that runs on a cron timer, pulling data from a source http endpoint & pushes it to a sink http endpoint.
+A java application that runs on a cron timer, pulling data from a source http endpoint & pushing it to a sink http endpoint.

 To build a runnable jar: